 Being located near the busiest airport in the world was a real asset for us since almost everyone in the eastern half of the USA could easily book a non-stop flight to Atlanta and the prices were still a bargain at that time.
 We planned to host our first 10 AM to 4 PM seminar in Atlanta during the early spring of 2003.
 We figured that people could book a day-trip to Atlanta, take the subway from the airport, attend our seminar (including a free lunch) and be back at the airport before 5 PM.
 The price we had in mind was $199.
 With 100 people in attendance, our top line revenue would be $20,000 and we could net $15,000 after paying for their lunch and the facility.
 Everything was looking good except for one thing.

 The good news is that I had accidentally stumbled into to a field of study that I loved.
-The “big-picture” system of how our food affects so many things appealed to my Industrial Engineering mindset as I began to understand the absolutely mind-boggling global improvements that could be gained—-simply by beginning the process of having the human race return to the natural diet for our species.
+The “big-picture” system of how our food affects so many things appealed to my Industrial Engineering mindset as I began to understand the absolutely mind-boggling global improvements that could be gained — simply by beginning the process of having us Homo sapiens race return to the natural diet for our species.
 The bad news is that our Get-a-Life Seminar never happened.

 Discovering My Passion and My Final Career

-Then, in January of 2005, The China Study by Dr. T. Colin Campbell was published by none other than BenBella Books.
-I bought my copy right away at a bookstore in New York that month and then met Dr. Campbell and his wife Karen the following December at the Zen Palate restaurant in New York City.
+Then, in January of 2005, The China Study by Dr. T. Colin Campbell was published by none other than BenBella Books, who would publish my own book six years later.
+I bought Campbell’s book right away at a bookstore in New York that month and then met him and his wife Karen the following December at the Zen Palate restaurant in New York City.

 Since then, I have met and worked with many of the most prominent leaders of this exciting new field.
 After a few more years of working and exploring the plant-based world, I identified a missing piece in this vast puzzle — a simple explanation of the big picture on this topic, packaged with a no-nonsense approach to making this exciting new diet-style work for the long-time consumer of the typical western diet.